-This is a more direct way of doing a research since it involves the user in the process.
+This is a more direct way of carrying out a research since it involves the user in the process.
 For example, self-report methods such as the DRM method can reveal:

 - What was the most meaningful experience?

-- Why did the user look at certain element?
+- Why did the user look at certain elements?

-- Why did the user feel a certain way when looking at elements?
+- Why did the user feel a certain way when looking at particular elements?

 - How did the user like or dislike a certain part of the webpage?

-If we wish to describe certain feelings and connect them to different levels of engagements, it would look something like shown on the Arousal/valence model above.
+If we wish to describe certain feelings and connect them to different levels of engagements, it would look similar to the Arousal/valence model shown above.